Pubs Code & Adjudicator

 Pub tenants tied to big companies are being put out of business

-A Code was introduced in England and Wales in 2016 to ensure that tenants tied to pub companies are no worse off than other tenants and can break the tie with their pub company in certain situations.
+The Code was introduced in England and Wales to ensure that tied tenants are no worse off than other tenants and can break the tie with their pub company in certain situations.
 There is a Pubs Code Adjudicator, who has the power to impose financial penalties on pub companies who don’t follow the Code, and arbitration powers to settle disputes between pub companies and tied tenants.

 The Government is currently reviewing the Pubs Code.
 CAMRA is calling for fundamental changes to make sure that tied pub tenants get a fair deal from their pub companies.

 Taking the campaign to Scotland